-Public Transit
+Public Transit Element

 VISION 2050 recommends that the existing commuter bus service be replaced with a commuter rail service between the City of Oconomowoc and downtown Milwaukee.
 The Jefferson County portion of the Milwaukee urbanized area would be served by a station proposed to be located in the City of Oconomowoc.
-Transit service to the industrial areas in the Town of Ixonia from the commuter rail station could be provided through a van shuttle service.
+Transit service to the industrial areas in the Town of Ixonia from the commuter rail station could be provided through fixed-route shuttles, flexible and demand-responsive vans, or shared-use automobiles through partnerships with transportation network companies like Uber and Lyft.
 Map 1.8 in Chapter 1 of Volume III shows how the commuter rail line recommended to serve the City of Oconomowoc connects with the other components of the recommended transit element of VISION 2050.